swashapp/extension/README.md

 #### Release

-To create a web-ext package from minified bundle of the extension you can run `build:prod` command.
+To create an optimized and minified bundle of the extension you can run `build:prod` command.

 ```
 yarn build:prod